paulavishek/TaskFlow/README.md

 ### AI Architecture

-- **Gemini API Integration**: Core intelligence provided by Google's Gemini 1.5 Flash model for tasks like summarization, classification, and content generation
+- **Gemini API Integration**: Core intelligence provided by Google's Gemini 2.5 Flash Lite model for tasks like summarization, classification, and content generation
 - **Optimized Prompting**: Backend is optimized to send effective prompts and process Gemini's responses
 - **Secure Processing**: All AI requests are authenticated and respect user permissions
 - **Efficient Caching**: Smart caching of AI responses to optimize performance and reduce API calls